Compatibility

 NoProbably not

-Ableton Push 2TargetedNoAn overkill controller for KordsKontrol, but seams to have all the required features64YesNot testedYesYesYesNoYesPitchbend, no implementation targetedTo be testedYesExcellentExpensive
+Ableton Push 2Compatibility targeted in the futureNoAn overkill controller for KordsKontrol, but seams to have all the required features64YesNot testedYesYesYesNoYesPitchbend, no implementation targetedTo be testedYesExcellentExpensive